Biyon

-Byon V. K. (born 17 June 1982), professionally credited as Biyn, is an Indian actor who works in Malayalam cinema.
+Byon V. K. (born 17 June 1982), professionally credited as Biyon, is an Indian actor who works in Malayalam cinema.

 Early life and family

 Biyon was born in Kozhikode to Sivasankar VK and Beena K. Byon Completed his schooling at Presentation High School and Hill Top Public School.
 He completed his Pre-Degree course at St. Joseph's College, Devagiri.

 Biyon completed his bachelor's degree and masters in commerce at NSS College, Calicut.
 He always found time to pursue his passion, acting, even while he was busy with school work.
 Biyon is also interested in photography.
 His other hobbies include traveling and trekking to some adventurous places and is very much interested in long drives.

 On 20 March 2011, Biyon married Mintu EK.

 Film career

 Biyon made his debut in 1989 in the film Oru Vadakkan Veeragatha directed by Hariharan as a child artist.
 Biyon was fortunate enough to start his acting career with one of the most famous film directors in Malayalam, Hariharan in 1989.
 He has completed over fifty films.

 Biyon has also starred in a few English, Tamil, and Kannada films.